mit-ccc/audio-scraper/README.md

     will need.

 ## Usage
-To start up locally one machine, you can use the provided Makefile and deploy.yaml.
+To start up locally on one machine, you can use the provided Makefile and deploy.yaml.
 Run `make start` to create a minikube cluster, and then `make` or equivalently `make up` to deploy the application to it.
 You can monitor it by examining the files it writes, or using Kubernetes' `kubectl` command.
 Minikube